mainawycliffe/ngmaestro/docs/v20/guide/testing/components-scenarios.md

 The stub selectors match the selectors for the corresponding real components.
 But their templates and classes are empty.

-Then declare them by overriding the `imports` of your component using `TestBed.overrideComponent`.
+Then declare them in the `TestBed` configuration next to the components, directives, and pipes that need to be real.

 <docs-code header="app/app.component.spec.ts (TestBed stubs)" path="adev/src/content/examples/testing/src/app/app.component.spec.ts" visibleRegion="testbed-stubs"/>

-HELPFUL: The `set` key in this example replaces all the exisiting imports on your component, make sure to imports all dependencies, not only the stubs.
-Alternatively you can use the `remove`/`add` keys to selectively remove and add imports.
+The `AppComponent` is the test subject, so of course you declare the real version.

+The rest are stubs.

 ### `NO_ERRORS_SCHEMA`

-In the second approach, add `NO_ERRORS_SCHEMA` to the metadata overrides of your component.
+In the second approach, add `NO_ERRORS_SCHEMA` to the `TestBed.schemas` metadata.

 <docs-code header="app/app.component.spec.ts (NO_ERRORS_SCHEMA)" path="adev/src/content/examples/testing/src/app/app.component.spec.ts" visibleRegion="no-errors-schema"/>